Published by The Writers Coffee Shop on 21st May 2015

 this one sounds young.

 move again.
-The sounds trail off until they
+The sounds trail off until they’re no longer

 audible.
 I sigh in relief, all the tension fleeing my body.